 Combine the flour, baking soda, salt and 1/2 cup of the granulated sugar in a mixing bowl and stir well.

 Whisk the buttermilk, olive oil, vanilla and egg yolks together in a second bowl, then add to flour mixture and stir until smooth.
 Add lemon zest and lemon juice and mix well.

-Whip egg whites until soft peaks form.
-Slowly add the reserved ¼ cup sugar to the whites.
+Whip egg whites until soft peaks form, slowly adding the reserved 1/4 cup sugar to the whites as you beat.
 Whisk the cake batter into the egg whites until well blended.
 Pour the batter into the sugared pan covering the plums/nectarines.
 Toss berries with flour and scatter over the batter.

 Bake 30-35 minutes** or until a toothpick inserted in center comes out clean.
 Cool on a rack for 10-15 minutes and remove the ring from the springform pan.
 Cool another 5 minutes.
 Turn over on rack and slowly remove base.
 Cool and serve with whipped cream.

 **The cake may take more or less time depending on fruit.
 Check it at 30 minutes and continue cooking until it seems golden brown and a wooden pick inserted comes out clean.

 (adapted from Paul S. at Central Market Cooking School)